Bennev/hubtest-api/README.md

 # Clean/Hexagonal Architecture

-This is a project for managing users, companies and locations.
+This is a back-end project for managing users, companies and locations.
 In this application, a user can own multiple companies and each company can own multiple locations.

 ## Summary